-With Windows 95, Windows XP, Windows 7, and Windows 10, each new version of Windows brings new features and user interface elements.
-Now, with the incoming wave of foldable phones, dual-screen PCs, and experimental form factors, there’s a fresh and intriguing Windows operating system that is rumored to be on the way soon.
+Each new version of Windows brings new features and user interface elements.
+Now, with the incoming wave of foldable phones, dual-screen PCs, and experimental form factors, there’s a fresh and intriguing Windows operating system.

 Known as Windows Core OS, this new version of Windows will be a single universal operating system for all kinds of devices — phones, desktops, collaborative displays, headsets, and more.
 It is also expected to be lightweight and much more unified or efficient when compared to Microsoft’s previous “OneCore” Windows 10 initiatives.

 Here’s everything that we know about Windows Core OS so far.

 Microsoft already showcased Windows Core OS on two devices: The HoloLens 2 and Surface Hub 2X.
 However, the company had not officially mentioned its plans for the operating system or talked about it much at all.
 It was hard to point out when exactly Core OS would be “released”, as it was a topic that was not mentioned during the company’s annual Build Developer Conference in May of 2019.
 Employees at the company, however, continued to update their LinkedIn profiles to mention the project and gave us hints on the development progress.

 Additonally, Ahead of Microsoft’s October 2 media event, Geekbench results mentioning the operating system appeared online.
 While the results were from a Microsoft Virtual machine (and could be manipulated,) it listed “Windows Core System,” as a code-name.

 Interesginly, Microsoft also mentioned a “Modern OS” during its keynote at Computex in Taiwan.
 There, the company briefly referred to most of the rumors that we’ve mentioned, though it didn’t get into details or specifics.